 Royalty management and tracking - upload royalty statements, perform desk audits, create valuations for sales transactions, track royalty payment to 3rd party contributors, etc. THIS IS THE PIECE THAT I AM THINKING WOULD BE PROVIDED BY THE EXISTING COMPANY

 Clearly shows who is paying (artist, label, etc) for advance and other payments, can generate an email to business manager on who to invoice and for what amount

+Could this interface with invoicing and payment platforms?

+Are there any tax/accounting solutions that would be helpful to interface with?

 Unique Selling Points Explain what sets your software apart from competitors—innovative tech, user experience, specific industry focus, pricing model, etc.

+Unmatched industry subject matter expertise: Brad and Jared understand what’s material

 Handling the contracting, royalty management, and IP management in one place–all designed based on how music is created and exploited in a post-digital industry

+Bridge the gap:

+For the creators/managers: refocus the process to revolve around what’s commercially material in today’s music industry (how is the money flowing, how is everyone credited, who controls the rights)

+For the professionals: ensure that the legal, accounting, etc., makes sense

 Technology Stack If known, mention the programming language(s), framework(s), or platforms you plan to use.

+Ironclad or other contract management system

 Tbd

 Roadmap